What to Look For in a Senior Software Engineer

 A senior software engineer is essential to any successful team and business with a digital offering.
 They are the technological backbone of a product or service, and in the digital age, nearly every business needs software engineers in some capacity.
 Similar to other tech roles, they are in high demand, particularly senior positions, which require more experience and a more niche skillset.

-In fact, software engineer employment is expected to grow by 21 percent between 2018 and 2028 - noticeably higher than other industries.
-Now, during the COVID-19 pandemic and the remote shift, software engineers are even more desirable to support companies transitioning from in-person to online services.
+In fact, software engineer employment is expected to grow by 15 percent between 2024 and 2034 - noticeably higher than other industries.
+Now, with the onset of AI and machine learning integrations, the continuous need for innovative software, and extensive backlog of legacy app modernizations, software engineers are even more desirable to help companies to keep pace.

 Companies looking to hire senior software engineers need to have an in-depth understanding of the role, the new landscape, and the best channels to find the right talent.
 Here's what to look for in a senior software engineer, as well as a recap of their responsibilities and salaries: